For many of the poorest households in the nation, the choice of whether to “heat or eat” is a real one.

 Alternatively, you can also contact the state LIHEAP agency in which you reside to get more information about how to apply for this program.

-In addition to getting bill paying assistance, you may also receive energy-related home repairs, weatherization, and energy crisis assistance.
+In addition to getting bill paying assistance, you may also receive energy-related home repairs, weatherization, and energy crisis assistance, when funding is available.

 - A 2007 study from the University of Colorado Denver